MalekSmida/minimalist-potfolio-template-nextjs/README.md

 ## Security Features

-This template implements several security best practices:
+This template implements security best practices, like: HTTP Security Headers, you can test it via [Security Headers by Snyk](https://securityheaders.com/)

-- Strict Content Security Policy (CSP)
-- HTTPS-only cookies
-- XSS protection headers
-- Prevents clickjacking with X-Frame-Options
-- Proper CORS configuration

 ## Testing